 Once your case is finalized, you’ll begin receiving monthly payments based on your high 3 average.

 Your high 3 average is the average of your highest 36 consecutive months of basic pay.
-Your HR will calculate this number, but you can also find it on your SF 50.
+Your HR will calculate this number, but you can also find it on your SF 50 or request an estimate from your HR office.

 The first year on Federal Disability Retirement, you’ll receive 60% of your high 3 average.
 Every year after, you’ll receive 40% of your high 3.